oscardm20994/CMIP6/README.md

 # CMIP6
-CMIP6 repository contains various python scripts that processes data from a suite of cliamte models submitted to the  [6th Coupled Model Intercomparison Project](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6) (CMIP6).
+CMIP6 repository contains various python scripts that cleans and processes data from a suite of climate models submitted to the [6th Coupled Model Intercomparison Project](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6) (CMIP6).
 These scripts clean and wrangle raw input data from a suite of models and define classes whose instances contain key cliamte indices output by each model.
 Also included is a set of sample output figure produced by scripts in this repository which compares model performance across the project.

 # Files
 rundown of scripts: